south-bend-code-works/intro-to-web-dev/lessons/module1/intro_to_vscode.md

 ## Usage

-In this course, we will develop all of our code using Visual Studio Code.
-We will also organize our code into **projects**, which helps us keep our code organized and tidy.
-In our case, a project is simply a folder with all of the necessary files for our website.
+In this course, we will develop our code using Visual Studio Code.
+In addition, we will organize our code in **project** folders, which will helps us keep our code organized and tidy.
+A project folder will contain all of the necessary files for the project's website.

 Visual studio makes it easy to create and work on **projects**:
-1. Make a new project folder on your computer using Windows Explorer or the Finder for MacOS.
+1. Make a new folder on your computer using Windows Explorer or the Finder for MacOS and give it a your project title.
 2. From Visual Studio Code, select File->Open
 3. Browse to your project folder, and then click "open".
 ![](/assets/img/module1/vscode_project1.png)
-4. You will see all of the files you've created for your project in the left hand side-bar.
+4. You will see all of the files you've created for your project on the left hand side-bar.
 ![](/assets/img/module1/vscode_project2.png)
+5. You can view the code for any file on the right hand side.

+## Happy Editing!